mandos-keygen — Generate key and password for Mandos client and server.

 The same as --password, but read from

 This is part of the Mandos system for allowing computers to have encrypted root file systems and at the same time be capable of remote and/or unattended reboots.
 The computers run a small client program in the initial RAM disk environment which will communicate with a server over a network.
 All network communication is encrypted using TLS.
-The clients are identified by the server using an OpenPGP key; each client has one unique to it.
+The clients are identified by the server using a TLS key; each client has one unique to it.
 The server sends the clients an encrypted password.
-The encrypted password is decrypted by the clients using the same OpenPGP key, and the password is then used to unlock the root file system, whereupon the computers can continue booting normally.
+The encrypted password is decrypted by the clients using a separate OpenPGP key, and the password is then used to unlock the root file system, whereupon the computers can continue booting normally.

-This program is a small utility to generate new OpenPGP keys for
+This program is a small utility to generate new TLS and OpenPGP

-new Mandos clients, and to generate sections for inclusion in
+keys for new Mandos clients, and to generate sections for

 The exit status will be 0 if a new key (or password, if the